bfhmea4/mea4_02_repository/README.md

 written in ./app

 ## Develop Algorithms
-Adding algorithms unrelated to the backend/frontend calculations, may be achieved by adding changing
+Adding algorithms unrelated to the backend/frontend calculations, may be achieved by adding/changing
-code in (currelntly) ./fizzbuzz.
+code in (currently) ./fizzbuzz.
 This will change soon and will be updated here as soon as the change happened.

 ## Contributors
-Contributions to this project are gladly welcomed, please make sure to send these according to the common contribution guidelines
+Contributions to this project are gladly received, please make sure to send these according to the common contribution guidelines